-Once a staple of school libraries, the world of the Windy Foot books almost now seems like another world.
+Once a staple of school libraries, especially in the New England states, the rural world of the Windy Foot books almost now seems like an alien place.

-The Clarks live on a small farm in an unspecified Northern state.
-(The maple sugar theme of the third novel earmarks the location as probably New England, but maple sugar is harvested in other states.
+The Clarks live on a small family farm in an initially unspecified Northern state.
+(While the maple sugar theme of the third novel might earmark the location as definitively New England, maple sugar is harvested in other states such as Michigan and also in Canada.
 However, author Frances Frost lived in Vermont, so that state would be a good guess as to location.
 Additionally, there is a Crooked River Valley in Vermont.)
-They live as many small farm families post World War II
+It is only in the fourth and final book that the location is definitively given as Vermont.
+They live as many other small farm families post-World War II

 Whether you think the community sounds like an old-fashioned ideal or whether you lived through the time and say it did exist, the world of Windy Foot is always a nice one to visit.